Menu

 What are the best beaches in Lefkada?

-Porto Katsiki and Egremni are Lefkada's most famous beaches, known for their turquoise Caribbean-like waters that consistently rank among Europe's best.
-These beaches offer stunning Instagram-worthy scenery with dramatic cliffs and crystal-clear water.
-The beaches can get crowded in summer, but visiting in shoulder seasons like May or September offers a more peaceful experience.
+Porto Katsiki and Egremni are most famous for turquoise Caribbean-like waters ranking among Europe's best.
+These beaches offer stunning scenery with dramatic cliffs.
+Visit in shoulder seasons for fewer crowds.

 Is Lefkada good for families?

-Yes, Lefkada is excellent for families, especially those who enjoy road trips since you can drive directly to the island without ferry hassles.
-The island offers beautiful beaches, authentic Greek culture, and a relaxed atmosphere that's less party-focused than islands like Mykonos.
-The ability to explore by car makes it easy to discover quieter spots away from crowds.
+Yes, excellent for families who enjoy road trips since you drive directly without ferry hassles.
+Offers beautiful beaches, authentic Greek culture, and relaxed atmosphere less party-focused than Mykonos.
+Car access helps find quieter spots.

 What is Lefkada Town like?